NiklasRosenstein/pihub-core/README.md

 #### Configuration

+Check out the `pihub.config.py.example`, or use it as-is (maybe at least change the password and secret key).

+    $ cp .nodepy/modules/@pihub/core/pihub.config.py.example pihub.config.py
+    $ $(EDITOR) pihub.config.py

-Note that React routes will only be loaded for components that are explicitly defined in the `components` list.
+Note that React routes will only be included for components that are explicitly defined in the `components` list.

-    $ cat pihub.config.py
-    components = [
-      '@pihub/core/components/auth',
-      '@pihub/core/components/dashboard'
-    ]
-    auth = {
-      'password': 'alpine'
-    }
-    database = {
-      # PiHub uses Pony ORM.
-This will be passed to Database.bind().
-      'provider': 'sqlite',
-      'filename': str(module.directory.joinpath('pihub.sqlite'))
-    }

 ### Deployment